 Frequently Asked Questions

-I mean it took years to slap this together from situations, clients queries, forums and the inevitable haters.
-Who want's to start a whole new list of FAQ?
+I mean it took years to slap this together from situations, clients' queries, forums and the inevitable haters.
+Who wants to start a whole new list of FAQS?
 Not us.
 We have more important shit to do.

 What is the total cost month to month?